EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * payload = CRED_U

-      * CRED_U - bstr credential containing the credential of Party U, e.g. its public authentication key or X.509 certificate see {{asym-overview}}.
+      * CRED_U - bstr containing the credential of Party U, e.g. its public authentication key or X.509 certificate see {{asym-overview}}.
 The public key must be a signature key.
 Note that if objects that are not bstr are used, such as COSE_Key for public authentication keys, these objects must be wrapped in a CBOR bstr.

    * external_aad = TH_3